rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         try:
             task.execute()
 {% endhighlight %}

+#### Exploration 10

-Now we are in the execution phase where all of the heavy lifting begins and the chain to complete the migration will start.
-This method will call scheduler to find a suitable destination first.
-We will refer back to this method several times, as the code does split off into very important parts before returning.
-Before calling scheduler however the method will handle setting up some basic variables within its class definition that will be overwritten by the following methods.
-Having the knowledge that these are CLASS variables / objects and not method owned is very important to see how these variables are not passed around, but just overwrite the class data.
-Since many of these methods remain within the class, there is no reason for them to return or require much input, and just use those class variables as reference.
-Since so much is happening here I will also begin placing comments inline so please pay attention to "#*#*#"  We will walk through this as much as possible.
+Now, we enter the execution phase, where all of the heavy lifting begins and the chain to complete the migration starts.
+The following code first calls the scheduler to find a suitable destination.
+We will refer back to this method several times, because the code splits off completes several very important tasks before returning.
+Before calling scheduler, however, the method sets up some basic variables within its class definition that are overwritten by subsequent methods.
+It is important to understand that these are *class* variables or objects and are not method-owned - these variables are not passed around but instead overwrite the class data.
+Since many of the variables remain within the class, there is no reason for them to be returned or to require much input, and the methods might use these class variables as reference.
+Since so much is happening here, I've also placed comments inline in the code.
+Please pay attention to `#*#*#` lines - I will walk you through this as much as possible.

- *nova.conductor.tasks.live\_migrate.LiveMigrationTask(Class.class)* ->
+ *nova.conductor.tasks.live_migrate.LiveMigrationTask(Class.class)* ->
 {% highlight python %}
         class LiveMigrationTask():
         def __init__:

-            #*#*# We can see here that the data that we gathered from Nova API and our first little run through conductor is being set, the instance information, the source, the block_migration, the None destination, and some other stub data is created that is very important, such as migrate_data.
+            #*#*# We can see here that the data (which we gathered from Nova API and our first little run through conductor) is being set.
+The instance information, the source, the block_migration, the `None` destination, and some other stub data is created that is very important, such as migrate_data.
 This will be a valuable variable later on.

             self.destination = destination
             self.block_migration = block_migration